Background of Lawsuit

 MJ Management, Mick O’Bryan and Josh Williams are represented in this case by Jeffrey Possinger, of Possinger Law Group, PLLC from Woodinville, Washington, and attorney Reid Meyers from Anacortes.
 Both lawyers bring to this case extensive experience with complex and high-stakes (or high-profile) litigation.
 Mr. Meyers has significant experience in the golf industry.

-- PLG Website — Possinger Law Group Appears in Contentious Homestead Golf Course Litigation
+- Possinger Law Group, Possinger Law Group Appears in Contentious Homestead Golf Course Litigation (August 9, 2023)

-- PLG Website — MJ Management Seeks Defendant Class Action Counterclaim
+- Possinger Law Group, MJ Management Seeks Defendant Class Action Counterclaim in Ongoing Homestead Community Litigation (October 31, 2023)

 Recent News & Updates